 - Evidence: Assessing whether, and if so how, various kinds of neuroscientific evidence should be admitted and evaluated in individual cases.

-Within these categories, researchers will conduct brain imaging and other studies to examine issues such as detecting deception; detecting recognition; cognitive and brain development in adolescents; and when neuroscientific evidence, such as fMRI brain scans, should and sometimes, importantly, should not be admissible in court.
-The Network represents a distinct second phase of a research initiative titled The Law and Neuroscience Project, which launched in 2007.
+Within these categories, researchers conducted brain imaging and other studies to examine issues such as detecting deception; detecting recognition; cognitive and brain development in adolescents; and when neuroscientific evidence, such as fMRI brain scans, should and sometimes, importantly, should not be admissible in court.
+The Network represented a distinct second phase of a research initiative titled The Law and Neuroscience Project, which launched in 2007.